-The Cornish Barn is the heart of the hotel, serving up shareable dishes using local produce.
+The Clubhouse is the heart of the hotel, serving up shareable dishes using local produce.
 The menu has a particular focus on cured meats and fish, much of them smoked on site - we tucked into delicious pulled pork with oak-smoked cheddar and pickled apple, grilled prawns with lemon and garlic, and enormous smoked steaks that were cooked to perfection.
 Vegetarian options are also available, and there are occasional Mediterranean influences - perhaps octopus with chorizo, or honey-roasted beets with feta.

 Breakfast is just as tasty, with a few unusual options alongside the normal Full Cornish and smoked salmon.
 We started with cute jars of yoghurt and compote, before moving onto scrambled eggs with spinach, Cornish blue cheese and sourdough toast.